 Here we will start by look at general ankle and foot pain treatment that can be helpful in most situations, then we'll look at treatment options for specific conditions, and finally we'll look at how using orthotics in your shoes can really help.

-The popular acronym RICE stands for Rest, Ice, Compression and Elevation.
-This is usually the best first line foot pain treatment option with any new incidence of pain.
-It aims to protect the foot from any further injury, as well as reducing pain and inflammation.
+The best first line foot pain treatment option with any new incidence of pain is usually RICE - Rest, Ice, Compression and Elevation.
+RICE treatment for foot and ankle pain aims to protect the foot from any further injury, as well as reducing pain and inflammation.
 When used effectively, it can help reduce the impact of an injury and can help to speed up healing.

-Heat is best used for longer term foot problems, helping to reduce pain
+Heat is generally best used for longer term foot problems, helping to reduce pain

 and boost circulation which can help with healing.